Royal Rumble (2019): Preliminary matches

 The fourth match was the 30-woman Royal Rumble match for a women's championship match at WrestleMania 35.
 Lacey Evans, making her main roster debut, and Natalya began the match.
 Natalya applied a sharpshooter on Evans and Mandy Rose (entrant #3) at the same time before Liv Morgan entered at #4.
 She was quickly eliminated by Natalya in eight seconds.
-NXT's Xia Li, Kairi Sane, Candice LeRae, Kacy Catanzaro, Io Shirai, NXT UK's Rhea Ripley were all surprise entrants at #11, #14, #17, #19, #23 and #24 respectively.
+NXT's Xia Li, Kairi Sane, Candice LeRae, Kacy Catanzaro, Io Shirai, and NXT UK's Rhea Ripley were all surprise entrants at #11, #14, #17, #19, #23 and #24 respectively.
 After Naomi (entrant #16) eliminated Rose, she leapt from the ring barricade onto the steel steps, only for Rose to pull her off the apron and eliminate her.
 Catanzaro had another save from elimination, walking on her hands to the ring post, but was eliminated by Ripley.
 The match also saw an appearance by Hornswoggle, who aided in the elimination of Zelina Vega (entrant #20).
 Lana was scheduled to enter the match at number 28 but still suffered from her injury from the pre-show.
 Afterwards, Nia Jax (entrant #29) attacked Lana, rendering her unable to compete.
 Jax would go on to eliminate Shirai, Natalya (who lasted the longest in a women's Royal Rumble match at 56 minutes until it was surpassed by Bianca Belair in 2021), and Bayley (entrant #27).
 After Carmella entered at #30, Becky Lynch appeared and replaced Lana in the match.
-In the climax, Lynch (who was outside of the ring, though not eliminated) eliminated Jax, bringing the final two to Lynch and Flair.
-Jax shoved Lynch off the steps, giving her a (storyline) knee injury.
+Alexa Bliss eliminated Ember Moon, who lasted 52 minutes.
+Afterwards, Bayley and Carmella worked together to eliminate Bliss.
+Flair then eliminated Carmella, bringing the final four to Lynch, Flair, Bayley, and Jax.
+In the climax, Flair sent Jax over the top rope, and Lynch (who was outside of the ring, though not eliminated) eliminated Jax, bringing the final two to Lynch and Flair.
+Jax shoved Lynch off the steel ring steps, giving her a (storyline) knee injury.
 After a short battle between Flair and Lynch, Flair attempted a Big Boot, but Lynch countered and sent Flair over the top rope.
-Lynch then performed a clothesline on Flair, who rolled out of the ring and was eliminated.
-As a result, Lynch won the women's Royal Rumble Match.
+Lynch then performed a clothesline on Flair to win the match and earn a women's championship match at WrestleMania 35.
+At one hour and twelve minutes in length, this is the longest women's Royal Rumble match held to date.